Mirna Sabbagh - Lactation Consultant in Dubai

 - Pumping and getting back to work

-- Pumping while travelling for baby
+- Pumping while traveling for baby

 - Removing formula supplementation